-‘Long Island Medium’ Star Theresa Caputo Clashes With Daughter Victoria Over Wedding Plans
+'Long Island Medium' Star Theresa Caputo Clashes With Daughter Victoria Over Wedding Plans

 "I don't see anything wrong in what her daughter wants... nowadays marriage isn't like our grandparents so do what feels right," wrote one follower.

-“I would think that Theresa could tell when COVID-19 is gone… you know talking to spirits and all,” joked a second viewer.
+"I would think that Theresa could tell when COVID-19 is gone... you know talking to spirits and all," a second viewer joked.

-“I’m literally going through this with my mom right now lol,” a third Instagram user claimed.
+"I'm literally going through this with my mom right now lol," a third user shared.

 "Victoria, go girl!
 Live life!
 You'll have plenty of time for a big wedding.
 Later, maybe your son or daughter will be your ring bearer!
 Good luck!" wrote a fourth fan who encouraged Victoria to live her life the way she saw fit.